SiriusBYT/Flashcord/README.md

 <br>
 ## The following images are of Flashcord leo

 # 📸 This.
-This is Flashcord Ceres with theme option expansion module.
+This is Flashcord Leo.
 ## The world's most complex Discord Theme.
 ## It's all about the chat space.